 To ensure our content and pages are well structured and easily accessible we use Cascading Style Sheets.
 We are continuing to modify and improve this so that we can make the information available across a larger number of devices and platforms.

 Contrasting colours have been chosen and implemented into the design wherever possible to be accessible to people with colour-blindness and visual impairments.
-We underline links as well as use colour to make them stand out more and try to keep as many web conventions intact across the site.
+If you are using a desktop computer we underline links when you roll over them with your mouse as well as using colour to make them stand out.

 On most occasions our images use alternative text to describe what is in the picture.

-We are currently migrating our videos and over time will be looking to add facilities such as closed captions and where applicable a text commentary.
+We would like to add facilities such as closed captions and where applicable a text commentary.
 If you feel you would like to contribute to this effort, please get in touch with email@example.com

 We continually strive to meet our accessibility standards and use several testing tools to help automate the validation process.
 Please email us at firstname.lastname@example.org if you have any feedback or questions about this area.